the-red-feather/thesis/P4/presentation/presentation.md

 libraries can create functions with many side effects, or they can use inconsistent input and output datatypes, ultimately leading to confusion for the end-user.

 ### main: ”How can native geocomputation libraries be compiled, loaded, and utilized within a browser-based dataflow-VPL?”

 A VPL can support existing geocomputation libraries if and only if these libraries are able to be compiled, loaded, and utilized in a dataflow VPL format.

-Using a new javascript implementation of an acyclic, graph-based VPL, the study was able to demonstrate how the web platform can be used to represent a dataflow-VPL capable of hosting these libraries.
-The dataflow-properties of a graph-based VPL like this also makes this libraries sufficiently usable, albeit with some well-known caveats of dataflow-VPLS, like the representation of conditionals and iteration.
+- Using a new javascript implementation of an acyclic, graph-based VPL, the study was able to demonstrate how the web platform can be used to represent a dataflow-VPL capable of hosting these libraries.

+- The dataflow-properties of a graph-based VPL like this also makes this libraries sufficiently usable, albeit with some well-known caveats of dataflow-VPLs, like the representation of conditionals and iteration.

 The current methods of compiling existing C++ geocomputation libraries to the web turned out to be insufficient for the purposes of this study.
 This is due to emscripten’s focus on com- piling full C++ applications instead of libraries.
 Despite this, the study w ́as able to demon- strate how a novel method can be used to compile and load a Rust-library for usage in the VPL.
 While not many contemporary geocomputation libraries are written in Rust, the study offers